paketo-buildpacks/blog/content/posts/0006-java-rearchitecture.md

 ### Newly Integrated Features

-In addition to the new features now supported by the buildpack, two features which previously a user to rebuild their image are now integrated into the Paketo Java Buildpack directly.
+In addition to the new features now supported by the buildpack, two features which previously required a user to rebuild their image are now integrated into the Paketo Java Buildpack directly.
 These can simply be enabled at runtime using an environment variable.

 #### **Java Management Extensions (JMX)**